 Regi is the recipient of the JJ Reneaux Emerging Artist Award, a Leonard Bernstein Teaching Fellowship Award, the Parent’s Choice Gold Award, the Parents’ Guide to Children’s Media Award and the Storytelling World Award.
 Her performance piece Snap! won the 2012 Boston StorySlam.
 Snap! is a featured Listen story on The Moth website.

 In addition to her work as a performer, coach and writer, Regi is also the founder of Stories with Spirit, a creative initiative dedicated to bringing songs of joy and stories of hope to the grieving and the people who love and care for them in homes, hospices, and hospitals.

 Her high school storytelling curriculum, “Teens Talking” has been awarded grants from the New York State Council of the Arts.

 Coming in September, 2016

-Family comfort food or recipe for disaster?
+Family: comfort food or recipe for disaster?
 Find out in this memoir of short stories as seen through the eyes of the youngest Carpenter kid, Regi.
-Filled with the antics and anguish of the glorious knock down life of four generations of Carpenter’s living in a small town on a big river with an undercurrent.
+Filled with the antics and anguish of the glorious and gut-wrenching knock down life of four generations of Carpenter’s living in a small town on a big river with an undercurrent.